 Zimmer again spent plenty of time coaching cornerback Xavier Rhodes, who appeared out of position on a downfield pass.
 The coach said on Wednesday he's had to adjust his approach to Rhodes somewhat, trying to go a bit softer on him than he did early in practice.
 "That's about every player; you try to figure out what buttons to push," Zimmer said.
 "He's better when he's playing off (the receiver); that was one of his weaknesses early on.
 He's done that a lot better.
 He understands the coverages much better.
 He understands the alignments and where he's supposed to be.
 The press technique, we've still got some work to do, but he has great recovery speed.
 He's improved in about every area."

 Safety Jamarca Sanford and cornerback Marcus Sherels didn't practice Wednesday, in addition to injured safety Robert Blanton and tight end Chase Ford.
-Sherels watched practice next to Blanton from the sideline, while Sanford sat out with a back spasm.
-His status for Friday's game is unclear.
+Sherels watched practice next to Blanton from the sideline.
+Sanford wasn't seen on the field.

 The Vikings received a visit on Wednesday morning from Hall of Fame defensive end Alan Page, who addressed the team about what it takes to be great in the NFL.
 "He said he went to Notre Dame, and I was the only guy who clapped," said tight end -- and Notre Dame product -- Kyle Rudolph.
 "We've got to get these other guys up on their history."
 And in the afternoon, Minnesota Timberwolves president and coach Flip Saunders was on the sideline, chatting with general manager Rick Spielman.
 The Timberwolves have regularly held training camp at Minnesota State, where the basketball area is named after owner (and Minnesota State graduate) Glen Taylor.
 We know what you're thinking, and no, we didn't see Saunders on his phone, trying to complete a deal for Kevin Love.